AnatoliManolidou/Computer-Architecture-Project/First_part/README.md

 #### a)Verify the results from _First Question_ using the files stats.txt, config.ini and config.json.

-From all the above charecteristics i managed to verify the followings:
+For all the above charecteristics i managed to verify the followings:

 Characteristic|config.ini|config.json|
 |---------|----------|-----------|